BASIC HABITS FOR FINANCIAL PLANNING

 • Unless your electronic goods/gadgets got complete repair don’t change them frequently.

-• Always plan well in advance to buy a product and start saving as a short term goal, and achieve it.
+• Always plan well in advance to buy a product start saving as a short-term goal, and achieve it.

 • If you need a product, at least give a time period of 24 hours to 7 days, to think about it in all parameters and you can also review it too.